sodascience/metasyn/README.md

 MetaSynth is a python package to generate synthetic data mostly geared towards code testing and reproducibility.
 Using the [ONS methodology](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot)
 MetaSynth falls in the *augmented plausible* category.
-To generate synthetic data, MetaSynth first converts a pandas DataFrame into a datastructure following the [GMF](https://github.com/sodascience/generative_metadata_format) standard file format.
+To generate synthetic data, MetaSynth converts a polars DataFrame into a datastructure following the [GMF](https://github.com/sodascience/generative_metadata_format) standard file format.
+Pandas DataFrames are also supported, but using polars DataFrames is advised.
 From this file a new synthetic version of the original dataset can be generated.
 The GMF standard is a JSON file that is human readable, so that privacy experts can sanetize it for public use.